 I was exposed to Roundup and was diagnosed with NHL.
 Can I file a lawsuit?

 If you or someone you love was exposed to Roundup and were diagnosed with non-Hodgkin lymphoma or another blood cancer, you may be entitled to compensation.
 The legal team at Hood National Law Group is ready to answer your questions and help you determine if your case qualifies for a Roundup Cancer Lawsuit.

-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.
+Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.